-Dr. Donald “Marshall” MacPherson was born in London, Ontario on the 18th of March, 1897.
-His parents were John MacPherson and the former Martha McBride.
-He and his younger brother Alexander “Stuart” MacPherson (who was born on the 3rd of November, 1900) grew up living at 72 Elmwood Ave., in London.
-His father was a lawyer.
-Dr. MacPherson was educated at Victoria Public School and London Collegiate Institute.
+Dr. Donald “Marshall” Macpherson was born in London, Ontario on the 18th of March, 1897.
+Dr. Macpherson was the 3rd of 4 children born to John Macpherson and the former Martha McBride.
+His father was a lawyer and his siblings were; Fuller Sutherland Macpherson, Kathleen Enid Macpherson (who died of diphtheria at the age of 4) and Alexander “Stuart” Macpherson.
+The Macpherson family resided at 72 Elmwood Ave., in London.
+Dr. Macpherson was educated at Victoria Public School and London Collegiate Institute.

-He enlisted in the Canadian Armed Services on the 4th of January, 1916 during WWI and served in the 135th Infantry Battalion from January 1916 to December of 1917.
-Dr. MacPherson joined the Royal Naval Air Service from December 1917 until May of 1919.
-He served with the English Channel Submarine Patrol as a pilot.
+He enlisted in the Canadian Armed Services on the 4th of January, 1916 during WWI and served in the 135th Infantry Battalion from January 1916 until December of 1917.
+Dr. Macpherson joined the Royal Naval Air Service in December 1917 and served until May of 1919.
+He also served with the English Channel Submarine Patrol as a pilot.

-He married Annie “Helen” Sharp on the 17th of July, 1926, in Tilbury, Ontario.
-At the time of their marriage, Mrs. MacPherson was a school teacher.
-Mrs. MacPherson was born on the 26th of May, 1899, the daughter of Dr. Morris Sharp and the former Elizabeth Stuart Cole.
-She also had a sister, Margaret Stuart Sharp who was born in November of 1896 but died on the 4th of March 1900.
-Dr. MacPherson joined his wife’s father, Dr. Morris Sharp in his medical practice in Tilbury in August of 1926.
+Dr. Macpherson married Annie “Helen” Sharp on the 17th of July, 1926, at the home of the bride in Tilbury, Ontario.
+At the time of their marriage, Mrs. Macpherson was a school teacher.
+Mrs. Macpherson was born on the 26th of May, 1899, the daughter of Dr. Morris Sharp and the former Elizabeth Stuart Cole.
+Mrs. Macpherson had an older sister named Margaret Stuart Sharp who was born in November of 1896 but died of pneumonia on the 4th of March 1900.
+Dr. Macpherson joined his wife’s father, Dr. Morris Sharp in his medical practice in Tilbury in August of 1926.

-Dr. and Mrs. MacPherson had one son, Robert Morris MacPherson who was born on the 21st of January, 1931.
-Dr. MacPherson was a Kent County Coroner for 20 years and he also served as Tilbury’s Medical Officer of Health.
+Dr. Macpherson was a Kent County Coroner for 20 years and he also served as Tilbury’s Medical Officer of Health.